lukegriffiths/trampolines/README.md

 ## Visualisation

-visualisation.ipynb plots both the data from the manually labelled test-train set (below), and the data predicted by the model across the Oslo area.
+visualisation.ipynb plots both the data from the manually-labelled test-train set (below), and the data predicted by the model across the Oslo area.

 ![](./resources/training_set_location.png)